Mauricio Dubon Player Props: Astros vs. Rockies

-Mauricio Dubon -- with an on-base percentage of .234 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Houston Astros against the Colorado Rockies, with Jake Bird on the mound, on July 18 at 8:40 PM ET.
+The Houston Astros, including Mauricio Dubon (.234 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Austin Gomber and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-In his previous appearance, he went 1-for-6 with an RBI against the Angels.
+In his previous game, he went 1-for-6 with an RBI against the Angels.

 Mauricio Dubon Game Info & Props vs. the Rockies